 You think you know what Killin’ Floor means??
 Hubert Sumlin says you’re wrong… this is one of the most revealing and interesting LOTB articles we’ve ever put out!

-This is the latest installment of our weekly series, The Language of the Blues, in which author/rocker Debra Devi explores the meaning of a word or phrase found in the
+This is the latest installment of our weekly series, The Language of the Blues, in which author/rocker Debra Devi explores

 A juke or juke joint is a funky little bar that provides dance music from a piano player, but it’s real meaning goes MUCH deeper than that.
 Discover the fascinating hidden history behind the word “Juke”